-Lighting on new development should be kept to a minimum without compromising highway safety, in order to preserve the rural character of the village.
+In keeping with the rural character of the village, lighting on new development should be kept to a minimum without compromising highway safety, in order to preserve the rural character of the village.
 Proposed lighting should be designed and sited to help reduce light pollution and contribute to dark skies.
 Amenity lighting of buildings should be kept to a minimum and its use controlled by sensors and timers where possible.
 Proposals which would result in excessive light pollution will not be supported.

-Bearley Neighbourhood Plan Survey 2015, Section 4.7, Appendix 1, Q26 Comments
+NPPF 180 Core strategy AS10, CS9 Bearley Neighbourhood Plan Survey 2015, Section 4.7, Appendix 1, Q26 Comments

-The Neighbourhood Plan Survey of 2015 identified spots where improvements to street lighting are required to ensure highway safety.
+5.3.9 The Neighbourhood Plan Survey of 2015 identified spots where improvements to street lighting are required to ensure highway safety.
 However, residents struck a balance, favouring reduced light pollution in keeping with the rural character of the village.